ThePieBaker90/On-The-Rim/Value.md

 tags:
   - Info
 ---
-TODO: This page and all weapon, cybernetic, armor, and material values. values need to be tied to player level
+CLEANUP?: This page and all weapon, cybernetic, armor, and material values. values need to be tied to player level